 Creativity and the Congregation.
-This course begins to answer the question, How?
-How do you apply all the wonderful things you learn about music, song, art, drama, literature, architecture, dance, and theater when you find yourself as a pastor, musician, or teacher in a local congregation?
-The course accomplishes this by inviting a different practitioner each week to come and work with the class as if it were a congregation.
-"Practitioners" means musicians, hymn writers, liturgical dancers, poets, theater directors, visual artists, and so on.
-They join the class for one of its biweekly meetings, and then in the second meeting the class discusses what it learned in light of the workshop and in light of prescribed readings about creativity and congregational life.
-Siobhán Garrigan.
+This course begins to answer the question, "How?"
+How do you apply all the wonderful things you learn about at the ISM/YDS regarding music, song, art, drama, literature, architecture, dance, and theater when you find yourself as a pastor, musician, or teacher in a local congregation?
+The course answers this by inviting a different practitioner each week to come and work with the class as if it were a congregation.
+"Practitioners" means musicians, hymn writers, liturgical dancers, poets, theater directors, visual artists, etc. They meet with the class for one of its two weekly meetings, and then in the second meeting the class discusses what it learned in light of the workshop and in light of prescribed readings about creativity and congregational life.
+Siobhán Garrigan and Patrick Evans.